Provincial Disaster Management Authority (Balochistan)

-The Provincial Disaster Management Authority is an agency of the Government of Balochistan to deal with both natural and manmade disasters.
+The Provincial Disaster Management Authority is an agency of the Government of Balochistan that deals with both natural and manmade disasters in Balochistan province of Pakistan.
 It was formed after the promulgation of the NDMA Act 2010.
 The Authority coordinates and collaborates to prevent and minimize damage to life, infrastructure, and environment.

 Provincial Emergency Operation Center (PEOC)

 Operation Center coordinates between provincial government and district administration in times of emergency.

 District Disaster Management Authority (DDMA)

-In all the districts of Balochistan, DDMAs are established which consist of District administration officials including police and health department.
+In all the districts of Balochistan, DDMAs are established which consist of district administration officials including police and health department.